Quantum Algorithm For Estimating Eigenvalue: Some Extensions and Relevant Works

-Sampling from the above state would in fact, reveal full spectra, including the maximum eigenvalue.
-However, as simple as it may seem, this is not efficient as the probability of obtain different eigenvalues is the same ($=1/n)$ and hence, would require as much as $\mathcal{O}(n)$ time to obtain the maximum one.
-If we apply the controlled rotation to ancilla in order to multiple the eigenvalues to the corresponding components, then this essentially reduces to the quantum principle component analysis~\cite{lloyd2014quantum}, discussed above.
+Sampling from the above state will, in fact, reveal full spectra, including the maximum eigenvalue.
+However, as simple as it may seem, this is not efficient as the probability of obtaining different eigenvalues is the same ($=1/n)$ and hence, it requires as much as $\mathcal{O}(n)$ time to obtain the maximum one.
+If we apply the controlled rotation to ancilla in order to multiply the eigenvalues to the corresponding components, then this essentially reduces to the quantum principle component analysis~\cite{lloyd2014quantum}, discussed above.

-An alternative solution to non-sparse $A$ is a direct result of~\cite{wossnig2018quantum}, where they consider the problem of solving a dense linear system.
+An alternative solution to non-sparse $A$ is a direct result of~\cite{wossnig2018quantum}, where the authors consider the problem of solving a dense linear system.
 Given the particular data structure of $A$ and an oracle access to $A$ (see Lemma 1 in~\cite{wossnig2018quantum, kerenidis2016quantum}), they outline a somewhat similar strategy to Ref.~\cite{harrow2009quantum} in order to solve the linear system.
-The goal is to coherently extract the singular values of $A$ (which are eigenvalues in the Hermitian case) and rotate the ancilla (to multiply the inverse of the eigenvalue).
-Similarly using an adaptive method introduced in~\cite{wiebe2012quantum}, we can multiply the eigenvalues instead, so as to apply the matrix $A$ instead of $A^{-1}$.
-A potential caveat of this approach is that the exponential speedup (with respect to size of matrix) might not be obtained, but only a quadratic speedup, as discussed concretely in~\cite{wossnig2018quantum}.
+The goal is to coherently extract the singular values of $A$ (which are eigenvalues in the Hermitian case) and rotate the ancilla (so as to multiply the inverse of the eigenvalue).
+Similarly, using an adaptive method introduced in~\cite{wiebe2012quantum}, we can multiply the eigenvalues instead to apply the matrix $A$ instead of $A^{-1}$.
+A potential caveat of this approach is that the exponential speedup (with respect to the size of the matrix) might not be obtained, but only a quadratic speedup instead, as discussed concretely in~\cite{wossnig2018quantum}.